 Key outcomes to the NZ-China free trade agreement upgrade

-The upgrade provides better conditions for services exporters, improved market access for goods, a reduction in other barriers affecting New Zealand exports and new areas of cooperation.
+The upgrade provides better conditions for services exporters, improved market access for goods, a reduction in other barriers affecting NZ exports and new areas of cooperation, amongst other things.

 The upgraded agreement will improve New Zealand access into China’s services market.
-The improvements include new market access in several service sectors, including:
+The improvements include new market access in a number of service sectors, including: